 - 5.17 At the beginning of the CESP compliance period, InterGen made the strategic decision to achieve compliance through contracting a third party to deliver its carbon reduction emissions obligation under CESP.
-Following commercial tendering in May 2010, InterGen contracted with a third party service provider to deliver its full carbon emissions reduction obligation, equating to up to 523,770 tCO2. - 5.18 From the review of evidence, the Authority considers that InterGen's senior management had early knowledge of InterGen's slow progress in CESP delivery.
+Following commercial tendering in May 2010, InterGen contracted with a third party service provider to deliver its full carbon emissions reduction obligation, equating to up to 523,770 tCO2. - 5.18 From the review of evidence, the Authority considered that InterGen's senior management had early knowledge of InterGen's slow progress in CESP delivery.
 InterGen had agreed key delivery milestones with its main third party provider; these milestones were not achieved.
 Reports submitted to InterGen's senior management during the period showed the third party provider demonstrating commitment to pursuing CESP schemes.
 These reports showed little carbon had been secured under contract.
 Despite the lack of carbon under contract, management consider it only became apparent in early 2012 that the planned CESP strategy would not deliver the obligation.
-The Authority considers that as a substantial entity with skills to project manage schemes or the resources to bring in appropriate project management expertise, InterGen should have had the capability to employ alternative strategies sooner when it became clear that delivery was at risk, especially as delivery was only 6.4% of obligation in the compliance period.
+The Authority considered that as a substantial entity with skills to project manage schemes or the resources to bring in appropriate project management expertise, InterGen should have had the capability to employ alternative strategies sooner when it became clear that delivery was at risk, especially as delivery was only 6.4% of obligation in the compliance period. - 5.19 The Authority considered that two key factors involving senior management contributed to InterGen's non-achievement of its obligation: - (a) a failure to respond to market changes in price sooner; and - (b) delayed actions to respond to delivery challenges.

-&lt;sup>12 The effects of the breach were partially alleviated when InterGen delivered some additional carbon savings as mitigation action in 2013 and before 31 May 2013.
+$^{13}$ The effects of the breach were partially alleviated when InterGen delivered some additional carbon savings as mitigation action in 2013 and before 31 May 2013.

-- 5.19 The Authority considers that two key factors involving senior management contributed to InterGen's non-achievement of its obligation: - (a) a failure to respond to market changes in price sooner; and - (b) delayed actions to respond to delivery challenges. - 5.20 InterGen had entered a fixed-price contract with a third party provider to deliver carbon reduction measures to meet its obligation and to provide additional expertise.
+- 5.20 InterGen had entered a fixed-price contract with a third party provider to deliver carbon reduction measures to meet its obligation and to provide additional expertise.
 Evidence shows that senior management were aware of the increasing costs of carbon reduction schemes but did not amend the price strategy until May 2012.
 In practice, InterGen did not sign contracts with other providers at higher rates until October 2012 and its bids for surplus carbon offered by another OP were below the reserve price. - 5.21 InterGen provided representations for not increasing the contract price before May 2012 based on: a) contractual obligations and b) the need to take prudent commercial decisions on costs whilst endeavouring to secure compliance.
-InterGen submits that as with all businesses, its senior management had to act responsibly within a commercial manner and could not simply commit to unlimited funds to ensure compliance with a particular scheme.
-The Authority agrees that companies should seek to manage their contracts and costs effectively.
-However, the Authority considers that sufficient priority must be given to complying with legal obligations. - 5.22 Given the oversight of CESP provided by InterGen's senior management and the matters described above, the Authority considers that InterGen's senior management could and should have taken more action to prevent InterGen's failure to meet its CESP target.
-In light of the above, the Authority considers that this aggravating factor applies.
+InterGen submitted that as with all businesses, its senior management had to act responsibly within a commercial manner and could not simply commit to unlimited funds to ensure compliance with a particular scheme.
+The Authority agreed that companies should seek to manage their contracts and costs effectively.
+However, the Authority considered that sufficient priority must be given to complying with legal obligations. - 5.22 Given the oversight of CESP provided by InterGen's senior management and the matters described above, the Authority considered that InterGen's senior management could and should have taken more action to prevent InterGen's failure to meet its CESP target.
+In light of the above, the Authority considered that this aggravating factor applies.